 Seller’s considerations in a bidding process

-On the other hand, a seller may decline to respond to a proposal, if according to their knowledge and previous engagement with the client, they face low chances of winning in a competitive bidding.
-It may be because of inadequate experience, inability to meet the terms of the proposal or that the buyer expects a bid that the seller considers too low.
+On the other hand, a seller may decline to respond to a proposal if, according to their knowledge and previous engagement with the client, they face low chances of winning in a competitive bidding process.
+It may be because of inadequate experience, inability to meet the terms of the proposal, or that the buyer expects a bid that the seller considers too low.

 Competitive Bidding in IPOs